Won't defend, but also won't express regret over Rane's remarks against CM Thackeray: Maha BJP chief | Politics

 Meanwhile, a case has been registered against Rane at Chatushringi police station in Pune over his remarks.

-Pune's Deputy Commissioner of Police Mitesh Ghatte said, ''An offence has been registered against Rane under IPC Sections 153 (wantonly giving provocation with intent to cause riot) and 505 ( statements conducing to public mischief), following a complaint by an office-bearer of the Yuva Sena (the Shiv Sena's youth wing.''
-PTI ND SPK GK GK
+Pune's Deputy Commissioner of Police Mitesh Ghatte said, ''An offense has been registered against Rane under IPC Sections 153 (wantonly giving provocation with intent to cause riot) and 505 ( statements conducing to public mischief), following a complaint by an office-bearer of the Yuva Sena (the Shiv Sena's youth wing.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)